 - is charged to an appropriate University chartstring.

 - Supports all tax exemptions or requirements where appropriate.

 Units must pay employees, suppliers and other payees by the most appropriate payment and purchasing method, per University policy and procedures..

 Units making payments to other internal University units must process accounting entries in EFS to record these transactions, check/cash payments are not allowed.

 Separation of Duties

 Effective internal controls and proper separation of duties supporting these processes are essential and required at every level.
 Units must give careful consideration to the staffing of each role involved in the process; person(s) initiating procurement transactions, the requisitioner, the receiver, the invoice/payment preparer and the approver to support separation of duties.
 The same employee must not place an order, receive it, approve it and process the associated payment.

 Authorized approvers of University business transactions cannot approve their own transactions nor transactions payable to their immediate supervisor, the supervisor's business or the supervisor’s immediate family (spouse, parents or children); to avoid any compromise of financial controls or the appearance of a conflict of interest.

-Units must use valid EFS vendor numbers for all payments except as allowed under the "Making Payments Using Single Payment Vendor Numbers and "Utilizing University of Minnesota Bank Accounts".
-When a new Vendor number is needed, units must complete a Vendor Authorization Form UM1679 along with an IRS W9 or W8.
+Units must use valid EFS supplier numbers for all payments except as allowed under the "Making Payments Using Single Payment Supplier Numbers and "Utilizing University of Minnesota Bank Accounts".
+When a new Supplier number is needed, units must complete a Supplier Authorization Form UM1679 along with an IRS W9 or W8.
 An Independent Contractor Checklist form UM1650 is required for all Individuals or Sole Proprietor requests.
-Disbursement Services will centrally verify vendor requests to ensure compliance with Federal and State reporting requirements.
+Disbursement Services will centrally verify supplier requests to ensure compliance with Federal and State reporting requirements.

 Nonresident Alien Contractors/Payees